nhanlon2/teaching-java/README.md

 #Object Oriented Design: OOD

-Classes, Objects, Interfaces.
-Accessibility - private, default, protected, public.
-Abstract classes.
-Immutability.
-Constructors, initialisation blocks, static blocks.
-Protecting class invariants using constructors instead of getters/setters.
-Polymorphism, overloading and overriding.
-Extending an abstract class.
-Inherited methods.
-Widening of accessibility for inherited methods.
-Always favour composition over Inheritance.
-Final methods and classes.
-Factory methods.
-Overloaded constructors using ‘this’, constructor should never call a public method, calling constructor of parent class with super(), explicit call to super() with empty constructor.
-Inner classes (static and non static).
-Overriding equals and hashcode.
-Casting and instance of bad - visitor pattern as alternative.
-Chain of command?

 ##SOLID
 Classes should be designed with SOLID principles in mind.
 See a simple description here: https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)